4. Scenes page

 4.1.4.
 Reset

-This function undoes any unsaved progress of a scene and revert the scene to the last saved state.
-Upon clicking this option, a modal panel appears warning that the data will be lost, leaving the user to choose whether proceed or cancel the operation.
+This function undoes any unsaved progress on a scene and reverts to its last saved state.
+Upon clicking this option, a modal panel warns about the loss of data in case of confirmation.
 Note: Reset is similar to New Scene.
 The only difference is that the latter will additionally open a new empty scene after resetting the progress of the current one.

 ../_images/4-3.png